dbertella/hector/src/content/index.md

 ---

 Oh no, a fox!
-“This mouse looks yummy
+"This mouse looks yummy
 Do you mind to share with me?" asks the fox.
-“Well", answers Hector, "if you want it"
+"Well", answers Hector, "if you want it"
 You’ll have to do something for me.
 ![page 18](../images/page18.png)